-Since my first personalized book was such as hit, last year I created two more books: one for Elijah and his cousin Christian that was all about their friendship and an ABC book for my little Josiah that featured words relating to him and our family.
+Since my first personalized book was such as hit, the next year I created two more books: one for Elijah and his cousin Christian that was all about their friendship and an ABC book for my little Josiah that featured words relating to him and our family.
 Each book contained pictures that I had taken throughout the year, so it served not only as a fun storybook about them, but also as a way to share our memories.

 In addition, Shutterfly often features great coupons for everything photo-related, including prints, calendars, and the photo books.
-By planning ahead and having my stories ready for when they had special offers, last year I ordered three books and only paid full price for one of them (and I don’t think I had to pay shipping on that one)!
+By planning ahead and having my stories ready for when they had special offers, that year I ordered three books and only paid full price for one of them (and I don’t think I had to pay shipping on that one)!

 And again, those books became instant family classics.